mwobensmith/tp_fuzz/README.md

 # tp_fuzz
-Fuzzing the shavar protocol in the Firefox client
+Fuzzing the shavar protocol in the Firefox client.
+Currently Mac only.